nikkilr88/egghead-asciicasts/getting-started-with-redux/16implementingCombineReducersFromScratch/16implementingCombineReducersFromScratch.md

-In the previous lesson, we learned to use the combine reducer function, which comes with Redux and generates one reducer from several other reducers, delegating to them paths of the state tree.
+In the previous lesson, we learned to use the **combine reducer function**, which comes with **Redux** and generates one reducer from several other reducers, delegating to them paths of the state tree.

 To gain a deeper understanding of how exactly combine reducers works, we will implement it from scratch in this lesson.